TobKed/blog/content/posts/2020_04_30_april_links.md

 I am aggregating here some more or less interesting stuff of various IT related materials which I came across this month.
 Some of them are strictly related to the things I did or am currently doing.

 ## Some thoughts about month

-During this month I was focused mostly on the Google Cloud Platform.
-I learnt a lot about delivering infrastructure as code with [Terraform](https://www.terraform.io/).
+This month I focused mostly on the Google Cloud Platform.
+I learnt a lot about delivering infrastructure as code [IaC] with [Terraform](https://www.terraform.io/).
+I was able to set up a project from scratch which contained dozens of resources (BigQuery, Cloud Functions, PubSub, Storage etc.) by using just a few commands.
-I heavily used [Qwiklabs](https://www.qwiklabs.com/) platform which provides real cloud environments that help developers to learn.
-I finished 4 quests (consist of 32 labs), information is available on  my Qwiklabs [public profile](https://google.qwiklabs.com/public_profiles/102aba17-a972-4e32-865b-0e3626420e5a).
-I also started to play with automation ([Ansible](https://www.ansible.com/)) and container orchestration ([Kubernetes](https://kubernetes.io)).
+I used [Qwiklabs](https://www.qwiklabs.com/), a platform which provides real cloud environments that help developers learn about them.
+I completed 4 Qwiklab quests (they consist of labs, in total I finished 32 labs), here’s the link to my public Qwiklab profile [profile](https://google.qwiklabs.com/public_profiles/102aba17-a972-4e32-865b-0e3626420e5a).
+I also started playing with automation ([Ansible](https://www.ansible.com/)) and container orchestration ([Kubernetes](https://kubernetes.io)) which will be helpful to grasp more complex environments.

 ## Articles